Skip to main content

 Egypt

-According to the legend, «The search for the parts of Osiris’s dismembered body continued for twelve days» (2004РакИВ:81).
-In particular, the «Papyrus Jumilhac» (1st century BCE) reports twelve days of searching for the body parts of Osiris; the duration of the following is also associated with this number: «the twelve days of the plowing festival, celebrated throughout the country: these are the days when the members of the god, found in the cities and nomes, were gathered together» (1983ЛипинскаяЯ_МарцинякМ:60).
+According to Egyptian legend, «The search for the parts of Osiris’s dismembered body continued for twelve days» (2004РакИВ:81).
+In particular, the «Papyrus Jumilhac» (1st century BCE) reports twelve days of searching for the body parts of Osiris, the duration of the following is also associated with this number: «the twelve days of the plowing festival, celebrated throughout the country: these are the days when the members of the god, found in the cities and nomes, were gathered together» (1983ЛипинскаяЯ_МарцинякМ:60).

 14 And Joseph said unto them, It is as I have spoken unto you, saying, Ye are spies ; 15 Hereby shall ye be proved: By the life of Pharaoh, ye shall not go forth hence, except your youngest brother come hither.
 16 Send one of you, and let him fetch your brother, and ye shall be kept in prison, that your words may be proved, whether the truth be with you; and if not, by the life of Pharaoh, ye are surely spies.
 17 And he put them together into ward three days.
 18 And Joseph said unto them on the third day.
 This do, and live; I fear God.
 19 If ye be true men, let one of your brothers remain imprisoned in the house of your confinement; but ye, go, carry home what you have bought for the want of your household.
 20 But your youngest brother bring unto me; so shall your words be verified, and ye shall not die.
 And they did so.

-Political climate of suspicion.
+Political Climate of Suspicion

 The similarity is expressed in the description of a shared atmosphere of extreme distrust, where even kinship ties are subjected to rigorous verification and viewed as a potential instrument of conspiracy or espionage.